hhe1667/behavioral-cloning/writeup_report.md

 the curb after the bridge, until it drove into the lake.
 I then generated training data by driving the car in the second track.

-With training data from both tracks, the car can drive safely on the road of the first track.
+With training data from both tracks, the car can drive on the whole loop of the first track.

 #### 3. Creation of the Training Set & Training Process